Parent Care Blog

 Medical Supplies

-Any supplies you need as part of your home health care, such as bandages, are covered by Medicare as long as they are ordered by your doctor.
+Any supplies you need as part of your home care, such as bandages, are covered by Medicare as long as they are ordered by your doctor.

 Durable Medical Equipment

-Durable medical equipment, such as wheelchairs, walkers, crutches, etc., is covered by Medicare, but not under home health care benefits.
-In other words, you could still qualify for durable medical equipment coverage even if you don’t qualify for home health care coverage.
+Durable medical equipment, such as wheelchairs, walkers, crutches, etc., is covered by Medicare, but not under home care benefits.
+In other words, you could still qualify for durable medical equipment coverage even if you don’t qualify for home care coverage.
 Medicare typically pays 80% of the Medicare-approved amount for these items.
-However, your home health care agency will help arrange for the delivery of your durable medical equipment.
+However, your home care agency will help arrange for the delivery of your durable medical equipment.

 Services Not Covered